 To verify that things are working properly, enter these commands and verify whether the output matches your name and email address.

-macOS Users: Run these two commands to tell git to ignore .DS_Store files, which are automatically created when you use Finder to look into a folder. .DS_Store files are invisible to the user and hold custom attributes or metadata (like thumbnails) for the folder, and if you don’t configure Git to ignore them, pesky .DS_Store files will show up in your commits.
+macOS Users: Run these two commands to tell Git to ignore .DS_Store files, which are automatically created when you use Finder to look into a folder. .DS_Store files are invisible to the user and hold custom attributes or metadata (like thumbnails) for the folder, and if you don’t configure Git to ignore them, pesky .DS_Store files will show up in your commits.
 Remember to copy and paste each of these commands into your terminal.

 An SSH key is a cryptographically secure identifier.
 It’s like a really long password used to identify your machine.
 GitHub uses SSH keys to allow you to upload to your repository without having to type in your username and password every time.

 First, we need to see if you have an Ed25519 algorithm SSH key already installed.
 Type this into the terminal and check the output with the information below:

 If a message appears in the console containing the text “No such file or directory”, then you do not yet have an Ed25519 SSH key, and you will need to create one.
 If no such message has appeared in the console output, you can proceed to step 2.4.

 To create a new SSH key, run the following command inside your terminal.

 -C flag is to write a comment, otherwise the key will be generated with your computer’s username.
 The convention is to use your email as a comment to indicate who generated the public key.
 For example if your email address is

 - When it prompts you for a location to save the generated key, just push Enter.

 - Next, it will ask you for a password; enter one if you wish, but it’s not required.

 Step 2.4: Link your SSH key with GitHub